awsdocs/aws-private-ca-user-guide/doc_source/PcaRevokeCert.md

 ## Revoked Certificates in a CRL<a name="PcaRevokeCrl"></a>

 The following example shows a revoked certificate in a certificate revocation list \(CRL\)\.
 A CRL is typically updated approximately 30 minutes after a certificate is revoked\.
 If for any reason the CRL update fails, ACM PCA attempts makes further attempts every 15 minutes\.
 With Amazon CloudWatch, you can create alarms for the metrics `CRLGenerated` and `MisconfiguredCRLBucket`\.
 For more information, see [Supported CloudWatch Metrics](https://docs.aws.amazon.com/acm-pca/latest/userguide/PcaCloudWatch.html)\.
-For more information about creating and configuring CRLs, see [Creating a Private CA ](PcaCreateCa.md)\.
+For more information about creating and configuring CRLs, see [Creating a Private CA and CRL](PcaCreateCa.md)\.

 ```
 Certificate Revocation List (CRL):